Bronze Criteria

 Tap Light

-Using their nose or paw, dog presses a tap light/button.
+Using their nose or paw, dog presses a tap light/button or roller switch.
+The item does not have to be fixed to a wall.

 Tidy Your Shoes